George P. Mitchell

 George Phydias Mitchell (May 21, 1919 – July 26, 2013) was an American businessman, real estate developer and philanthropist from Texas credited with pioneering the economic extraction of shale gas.

-According to The Economist, "few businesspeople have done as much to change the world as George Mitchell."

 Early life

 Mitchell was born to Greek immigrant parents in the port city of Galveston, Texas in 1919.
 His father, Savvas Paraskevopoulos, was from the village of Nestani in Arcadia, tended goats before immigrating to the United States in 1901, arriving at Ellis Island at the age of 20.
 He worked for railroads, and gradually moved west.
 When a paymaster got tired of writing his long name and threatened to fire him, Mr. Paraskevopoulos took the paymaster's name, Mike Mitchell.
 Mike Mitchell settled in Galveston, where he ran a succession of shoe-shining and pressing shops.
 When he saw the picture of a beautiful woman in a local Greek newspaper, he headed for Florida, where she had settled, according to family lore.
 He persuaded her to abandon her fiancé and marry him.
 They lived above the shoeshine shop.